martijnbastiaan/cocotb/documentation/source/building.rst

       to set the random seed value if :envvar:`RANDOM_SEED` is not set.
       If both ``+ntb_random_seed`` and ``+seed`` are set, ``+ntb_random_seed`` is used.

+.. make:var:: SIM_ENV

+      Environment variables to pass to execution stage of compiled simulation

+      Although this variable can be used for any simulator, its existence is motivated by `issue #644 <https://github.com/cocotb/cocotb/issues/644>`_.
+To work around that issue, users have to either modify a system wide Xcelium installation or patch cocotb to pass ``LD_PRELOAD`` to ``xrun``.
+With this option, users can set ``SIM_ENV := LD_PRELOAD="foo.so bar.so"`` in their Makefiles instead.

 .. make:var:: COCOTB_HDL_TIMEUNIT

       The default time unit that should be assumed for simulation when not specified by modules in the design.